 A. Before I start work on your project I need, if the agreed costs are £100 or less the whole of the fee I have agreed with you plus the agreed out of pocket expenses in full.
 If the fee is between £100 and £200 I will need £100 plus agreed out of pocket expenses and if the fee is £200 or more one half the fees plus agreed out of pocket expenses.
 If I advise that a particular record is obtained, for example a will and its grant I will normally ask you for the disbursement before I incur it.
 Please noite that I do reserve the right to require the whole of the anticipated costs of any project before the commencement of work.
 Please also note that in the event of you changing your mind about the work after payment of the initial deposit the deposit is non-refundable.

 Q. When is the balance of the cost payable?

 A. Within 14 days of my advising you that the report is ready.
 Please note that no reports or copy records will be released without receipt in full of the cleared balance of the fee.

 Q. How do I pay?

 A. I accept payment through PayPal, sterling cheque, Bank draft, or by direct payment into my bank account.
-Payments via Paypal incur a surcharge of 5% of the payment.
-A 5% discount is given for payments direct into my banks account.
 PLEASE NOTE that in the case of payments lost by a bank or Paypal which I need to chase I do reserve the right to charge for the time wasted.